inko-lang/inko/README.md

 # Inko

-Inko is a general-purpose, statically typed, easy to use programming language.
+Inko is a language for building concurrent software with confidence.
+Inko makes it easy to build concurrent software, without having to worry about unpredictable performance, unexpected runtime errors, race conditions, and type errors.

-It features deterministic automatic memory management (without a garbage collector), a pleasant way of handling errors, excellent support for concurrency, a simple syntax, and much more.
+Inko features deterministic automatic memory management, move semantics, static typing, type-safe concurrency, efficient error handling, and more.

+Inko supports 64-bits Linux, macOS and Windows, and installing Inko is quick and easy.

 For more information, see the [Inko website](https://inko-lang.org/).
 If you'd like to follow this project but don't have a GitLab account, please consider